In Defense Of Active Management

 None of the studies ever take this into account.
 They simply look at results without making any adjustments for timing.

-Though I've never done the study (the information necessary is not available) I would go so far as to say that if one adjusted the benchmark to account for actual flows it would underperform itself.
-A contributing factor is ....
+Though I've never done the study (the information necessary is not available), I would go so far as to say that if one adjusted the benchmark to account for actual flows, it would underperform itself.
+A contributing factor is...

 Flow Distortion: I'm sure everyone can appreciate that the above example was "cherry picked" to give the result I wanted to give.
 In fact, I could pick from thousands of data points and create any scenario that suits me.

-For example, I could have had "A" buying SPY at market tops and "B" buying at market bottoms and concluded how much better "B" did than "A".
+For example, I could have had "A" buying SPY at market tops and "B" buying at market bottoms and concluded how much better "B" did than "A."

 So we need to go beyond examples and enter the world that the professional money manager faces.